 About the Connection Group Virtual Environment

-The virtual environment belongs to the AppConnectionGroup.
-It is not contained in the individual App-V 5.0 packages.
-Consequently, all the state that is accumulated belongs to the AppConnectionGroup.
-If an App-V 5.0 package is subsequently removed from the Connection Group, the state that existed during use as part of the connection group will not migrate with it.
+The virtual environment and its current state are associated with the connection group, not with the individual packages.
+If an App-V package is removed from the connection group, the state that existed as part of the connection group will not migrate with the package.

-The rule that is used is based on the order in which they appear inside the AppConnectionGroup XML document.
-For example:
+The connection group that is used is based on the order in which a package appears inside the AppConnectionGroup XML document:

-The second App-V 5.0 package in the list has the second highest precedence.
+The second package has the second highest precedence.

-Assume that same DWORD value ABC (HKEY_LOCAL_MACHINE\software\contoso\finapp\region) is defined in the 1st and 3rd package, such as:
+Assume that same DWORD value ABC (HKEY_LOCAL_MACHINE\software\contoso\finapp\region) is defined in the first and third package, such as: